nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Both `dt/` and `at/` are **mandatory** fields.

 Examples:
-* `app 1 dt/27-03-2022 09:30 at/ NUS Vet Clinic` will note down that Woofie has an appointment on 27 March 2022, 9:30 am at the NUS Vet Clinic.
+* `app 1 dt/11-04-2022 09:30 at/ NUS Vet Clinic` will note down that Woofie has an appointment on 11 April 2022, 9:30 am at the NUS Vet Clinic.

 **Clear Appointment**